 Here’s the process a typical unit test follows.

 A developer first initializes a small portion of the application they want to test.
 Next, the developer calls a method on the test portion and observes its behavior.
+If the result is consistent with requirements, then the unit test passes.
+If it gives an inconsistent result, then there’s a problem somewhere that needs correction.

 Run all unit tests as part of Continuous Integration

 Continuous Integration (CI) has become a preferred development practice in many great teams.
-Here, the developers integrate unit tests into a shared repository, and an automated build and tests verify each integration.
+Here, the developers integrate unit tests into a shared repository and an automated build and tests verify each integration.

-from Coda is geared toward helping teams launch bug-free products.
+is geared toward helping teams launch bug-free products.

 Deploy tests in a staging environment

-The staging environment is an exact reproduction of a production environment, and it’s used to test code, updates, and similar products to ensure it’s working correctly before deployment.
+The staging environment is an exact reproduction of a production environment and it’s used to test code, updates, and similar products to ensure it’s working correctly before deployment.

-So, ensure this part of the checklist is marked complete before moving on to deployment.
+Ensure this part of the checklist is marked complete before moving on to deployment.

 Run end-to-end tests to look for regression

-Next, test the application’s workflow from start to end.
+Test the application’s workflow from start to end.
 End-to-end testing goes through all the operations the software can perform to test how it works with other applications like hardware and network connectivity.

 To complete this task, follow the following steps: